Bart: See? That's my expression.

-- In "Astérix And The Olympic Games" Asterix' village decides to participate with the Olympic Games since they could technically be considered to be "Romans", as being part of the Roman Empire.
+- In Asterix and the Olympic Games, Asterix' village decides to participate with the Olympic Games since they could technically be considered to be "Romans", as being part of the Roman Empire.
 They celebrate this by shouting "Hurray!
 We are Romans!".
-A Roman legionary who spies upon them is flabbergasted and then borrows Obelix' catchphrase: "These Romans are crazy!"
+A Roman centurion who spies upon them is flabbergasted and then borrows Obelix's catchphrase: "These Romans are crazy!"

 - In her initial confrontation with Twilight Buffy the Vampire Slayer calls him an ass clown.
 Chris Jericho would be so proud.
 Or maybe she had been watching Office Space.

-- Xavier often says "To me, my X-Men" when he was summoning the team.
-But, since mid-2000s, Cyclops, once he took Xavier's place as headmaster and Big Good of the team, took to using it now-and-again, usually before doing something awesome.
+- Xavier often says "To me, my X-Men" when he is summoning the team.
+But, since mid-2000s, Cyclops, once he takes Xavier's place as headmaster and Big Good of the team, takes to using it now-and-again, usually before doing something awesome.
 Kitty Pryde has also used it once or twice too, since she can.

-- 'New Mutants'' character, Legion (Xavier's son) borrowed it, when X-Men came to aid him against monstrous version of his father.
+- 'New Mutants'' character Legion (Xavier's son) borrowed it, when the X-Men come to aid him against a monstrous version of his father.

 - And shortly after the Uncanny Avengers discover Red Skull has Xavier's brain, he summons his team with "To me, my S-Men!"